Boolean syntax and operators

 EXAMPLE 7: You want to exclude all re-tweets from your alert.

-All re-tweets starts with "RT @username".
+All re-tweets start with "RT @username".
 So to exclude re-tweets, write down a search string like this:

 Refine your alerts regularly.